Why Is My Cactus Falling Over? (And How To Fix It)

 If you live in an area with high winds, you may need to take additional steps to secure your cactus.

-You can do this by using stakes or tying the plant down with wire or twine.
+You can use stakes or tie the plant down with wire or twine.

 How To Fix It

-To prevent your cactus from falling over, be sure to use well-draining soil that is light in weight.
+To prevent your cactus from drooping over, use well-draining soil that is light in weight.

-The best soil for cacti is a cactus soil mix.
+The best soil for cacti is a succulent/cactus soil mix.
 Also, a good soil mix for cacti is one part potting soil, one part pearlite, and one part coarse sand.

 Be sure to water sparingly until the plant has become re-established in its new pot.